Find all the health measures implemented in "Essential Information" lower left on this page.

 Wearing a mask (not provided) is compulsory for visitors over 11 years old.

-In case bad weather makes the visit impossible, Cultival reserves the right to postpone the visit.
+In case of bad weather, Cultival may postpone the visit.

 - Parisian districts